 Greek yogurt: This is another way we pack in protein!
 Greek yogurt is a high protein, low carb way to add more fat to these Greek yogurt biscuits.
 This makes them tender and higher in protein.

-Substitutions: Any unsweetened greek yogurt can be used.
-Greek yogurt comes in varying fat content levels, any will work for these biscuits.
+Substitutions: Any unsweetened Greek yogurt can be used.
+Greek yogurt comes in varying fat content levels, and any will work for these biscuits.

-Egg: Another one of the healthy ingredients that pack some protein, an egg is also needed to bind the dough together in this protein biscuit recipe.
+Egg: Another one of the healthy ingredients that packs some protein, an egg is also needed to bind the dough together in this protein biscuit recipe.

 Substitutions: Sorry, no substitution for this.

 For fool-proof tender biscuits, use these quick and easy tips!